-In 2019, Deloitte predicted strong growth globally for e-bikes during 2020–2022, as they presented a faster, easier, and healthier option for commuting.4 Motorized “assistance” also made cycling more accessible for individuals with physical limitations (from disability or age), as batteries reduce or remove the need to pedal.5 In the wake of COVID-19, factors such as personal health, well-being, and social distancing have likely made e-bikes even more attractive.6
+In 2019, Deloitte predicted strong growth globally for e-bikes during 2020–2022, as they presented a faster, easier and healthier option for commuting.4 Motorised “assistance” also made cycling more accessible for individuals with physical limitations (from disability or age), as batteries reduce or remove the need to pedal.5 In the wake of COVID-19, factors such as personal health, well-being and social distancing have likely made e-bikes even more attractive.6

 Besides health and safety reasons, consumers have shown more interest in buying their own means of transport mainly to cut personal commute time, especially over short distances.
 According to a 2021 study, some 60% of trips in the United States were five miles or fewer—a distance easy to cover on a bike.7 (In fact, enthusiasts report that e-bikes handle round trips of 30–35 miles comfortably.8)

 The pandemic has led to a rapid rise in new riders in new regions.
-How can the tech, telecom, and smart city ecosystem players capitalize on this growing market opportunity?
+How can the tech, telecom and smart city ecosystem players capitalise on this growing market opportunity?